Taking a gap year after school or university – or even later in life – can be incredibly beneficial.

-Exploring the world will give you a great sense of achievement and confidence going into uni and/or work.
-Though the benefits of taking a gap year extend far beyond the enjoyment of travelling the world.
+Exploring the world will give you a great sense of achievement going into university or work, and the benefits of taking a gap year extend far beyond the enjoyment of travelling the world.

-The unique experiences you take will help you figure out what is important in life, it will help you make better choices and give you more of a focus to pursue your passions and potential careers.
-Our list of gap year benefits also include:
+In fact, taking a gap year can help you to figure out what is important in life and make better choices, and also give you more of a focus to pursue your passions and potential careers.

-Is taking a gap year a good idea?
+10 amazing benefits of taking a gap year

 1. Experience the world

-You may have been on a few family holidays, travelled around a bit but a gap year is sooooo different.
-You’ll be independent to do what you want, only now can you experience the world.
-On a gap year you can stay in one place for weeks or months at a time, get to know the locals and almost feel a part of the community.
+Because you’ll be independent to do what you want, you can experience the world in a way that works for you.
+You could even choose to stay in one place for weeks or months at a time, getting to know the locals, and almost feeling like a part of the community.

-You will witness how other people live their lives, what food they eat, jobs they do and what makes them happy.
-You will learn something new with every experience you have on the gap year and you never know, it may change your view on how you live your own life and what is important.
+You will witness how other people live their lives, what food they eat, what jobs they do, and what makes them happy.
+You will learn something new with every experience you have on your gap year, and you never know – it may change your view on how you live your own life and what is important.

-There are so many different countries, cultures and places to visit, you probably have not experienced them all.
-Choose a culture that fascinates you, and just go!
+There are so many different countries, cultures, and places to visit, so choose a culture that fascinates you, and just go for it!

 2. Have time to learn something new

-Whether you’ve come straight from finishing your A-Levels, or already had a job for a while, you soon figure out there’s not much time to learn something new.
+Whether you’ve come straight from finishing your A-Levels, or already had a job for a while, you soon figure out that the demands of everyday life don’t leave you with much time to learn something new.

 Or maybe you want to focus on learning Spanish.
-Why not head to Peru, explore the Inca Trail and at the same time talk to as many locals as possible and try to only speak Spanish there.
-Learning or becoming a master in something may offer more than just the chance of showing off, it may even lead onto a career in something you love.
+If so, why not head to Peru, explore the Inca Trail, talk to as many locals as possible, and try to only speak Spanish?

 There are many different routes you can go down during your gap year.
 Some people just want to travel, whereas others would like to add something new to their CV and potentially find work that’s different from the normal 9-5.

-Take the step on from just learning something and get a professional qualification under your belt.
-Whether you already have a career in mind, want to teach what you are passionate about, getting a qualification will never be a bad thing.
+A gap year provides the perfect opportunity to get a professional qualification under your belt.
+Whether you already have a career in mind or want to teach what you are passionate about, getting a qualification will never be a bad thing.

 A common qualification is TEFL (Teaching English as a Foreign Language) which is required if you want to teach English in schools around the world.
-TEFL is not the only qualification however, if you are passionate about any particular subject, chances are there will be a qualification for you get.
+TEFL is not the only qualification, however – if you are passionate about any particular subject, chances are there will be a qualification for you to get.

 4. Improve your CV

-Travelling costs money, why not earn a little at the same time.
-The money you save could just go straight into your next adventure, or you put that money aside and have a little spare cash during your first year at uni.
+Travelling costs money, so why not take the opportunity to earn a little at the same time too?
+The money you save could go straight into your next adventure, or you could put that money aside and have a little spare cash during your first year at uni.

-It’s amazing how fast your maintenance loan goes on living costs at uni, so having some income to fall back on will relieve the money stress many students have.
-Also, you don’t want to be the person to miss out on big nights out or ski trips because you dont have any money.
+It’s amazing how fast your maintenance loan goes on living costs at university, so having some income to fall back on will relieve the money stress many students have.
+Also, you don’t want to be the person to miss out on big nights out or ski trips because you don’t have any money.

 6. Meet new people

-This is probably what most remember from their gap year.
-Quite often it’s not the places you’ve visited, but the people you’re with that will make an impression.
+This is probably what most people remember from their gap year.
+Quite often, it’s not the places you’ve visited, but the people you’re with that will make an impression.

 7. You get to travel and do what you want!